St Patrick's Street: History

-The street dates from the late 18th century, when the city expanded beyond the walls of the ancient city, which was centered on North and South Main Streets.
+The street dates from the late 18th century, when the city expanded beyond the walls of the ancient city, which was centred on North and South Main Streets.
 During the 1780s, many of the streets that now make up the city centre of Cork were formed by the spanning of the river channels of the Lee, between marshy islands.

 From 1898 to 1931, the street was served by the Cork Electric Tramways and Lighting Company.
-Services started on 22 December 1898, although it closed on 30 September 1931 due to increasing popularity of bus services operated by The Irish Omnibus Company and the takeover of the company's electricity plant by the Electricity Supply Board.
+Services started on 22 December 1898, although it closed on 30 September 1931 due to increasing popularity of bus services operated by The Irish Omnibus Company and the takeover of the company's electricity plant by the Electricity Supply Board (ESB).

 Parts of Patrick Street were extensively damaged during the Irish War of Independence in an event known as the "Burning of Cork" in 1920.
 This included the Munster Arcade and Grant's department store.

 In 2004, the street was redeveloped by architect Beth Gali to be more "pedestrian-friendly".
 This included repaving, and as well as widening of pedestrian pavements to create plazas.

 In the early 21st century, the street underwent various modernisation and rejuvenation projects, including the opening of Opera Lane in 2010, the redesign of shop facades in 2016, and the development of the former Capitol Cinema site in 2017.

 Between March and April 2018, Cork City Council banned afternoon traffic on Patrick Street, with only public transport traffic allowed between 3:00 p.m. and 6:30 p.m.
 While the ban was lifted within a few weeks, due to a reported impact on city centre traders, it was subsequently reinstated.
 Its enforcement has reportedly been inconsistent.